jpasqua/MultiMon/README.md

 If you'd rather not deal with the graphics library yourself, you can create screens without code using the [plugin](#dev-exp) mechanism described below.

 **Implementation Note**: For a fairly [convoluted set of reasons](https://github.com/Bodmer/TFT_eSPI/issues/664), *MultiMon* has a wrapper for the `TFT_eSPI::setFreeFont` function.
 Though you can call `setFreeFont` directly, it will result in the code size growing significantly.
-As a result, you should use the wrapper functions (`GUI::Font:setUsingID`).
+As a result, you should use the wrapper functions (`Display::Font:setUsingID`).

 <a name="dev-exp"></a>
 ## Plugins